 Spring is a popular time to visit Kyoto and there are lots of things to do in March.
 If you’re visiting in early March, you’ll probably be able to see many Japanese dolls because March 3rd is Girl’s Day in Japan.
-Many people display traditional Girl’s Day dolls, as one of the customs in Japan is to do so to pray for the girls’ health and growth.
+Many people display traditional Girl’s Day dolls, as one of the customs in Japan is to pray for girls’ health and growth.
 And if you’re visiting at the end of March, the cherry blossoms will start to bloom as well as other types of flowers, ushering in the warmth of spring.

 Things to do in Kyoto in March